kadiliissaar/DeePhase/README.md

 # DeePhase

 DeePhase predicts the propensity of proteins to undergo homotypic liquid-liquid phase separation (LLPS).

-The repository includes the code for dataset generation, model training and evaluation.
-Link to a publication that describes the development and evaluation of the predictor will be added soon.
+The repository includes the code for generating datasets, for training the model and for evaluating its performance.
+Link to a publication that describes the development and evaluation of the predictor in detail will be included in due course.

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by].